 Step 2) Measurement

-Software reliability cannot be measured directly and hence, other related factors are considered in order to estimate the software reliability.
+Software reliability cannot be measured directly; hence, other related factors are considered to estimate software reliability.
 The current practices of Software Reliability Measurement are divided into four categories:-

 Product metrics are the combination of 4 types of metrics: